zwqStella/katacoda-resteasy-scenarios/hello-world/step1.md

 ```

-For the client end, the dependencies are:
+For the client end, the required dependencies are:
 ```
 <dependencies>
    <dependency>